What we know now is that the ‘E’ in E-commerce doesn’t stand for ‘Easy’. -John Hagel

 Have you ever considered adding a live chat option to your site?
-Depending on the type of business, a live chat service can actually do much more than just offering a quick and painless customer service.
-When implemented in the right way, live chat can boost conversions on your site, the number of returning website visitors and eventually, revenue.
+When implemented right, a live chat service can do so much more than just offering quick and painless customer service—boosting conversions, return visitors, and revenue.

-In fact, according to a source, almost 62% of online shoppers agreed that they would have purchased more items from an online store if live customer support had been available during their shopping.
+According to one source, almost 62% of online shoppers agreed that they would have purchased more items from an online store if live customer support had been available.
 And approx. 38% said they had bought a product because of the chat sessions they had used.

-No matter whether a shopper has doubt about the durability of a product, or is stuck in between, live chat software like Acquire offers a myriad of features including audio chat, co-browsing, video chat and others to help site visitors in every possible way.
-This helps eliminate bounces away from eCommerce websites and make sure that full shopping carts make it through check out.
-Additionally, it helps brands by making visitors act on ‘Call-to-action’ button without being pushy.
+Whether a potential customer has doubts about the durability of a product, or is stuck with making a decision, live chat software like Acquire offers a myriad of features including audio chat, cobrowsing, video chat, and more to help site visitors address their concerns.
+This reduces bounce rates for ecommerce websites, and increases the likelihood of users checking out.
+It also helps brands by encouraging visitors to use ‘call-to-action’ buttons without being too overbearing.